-Note 8-Concentration of Credit Risk
+Note 7-Concentration of Credit Risk

 Financial instruments that subject the Company to concentration of credit risk are cash and cash equivalents and accounts receivable.
-Cash equivalents consist primarily of overnight funds.
+Cash equivalents consist primarily of overnight and money market funds.
 These instruments are short-term in nature and bear minimal risk.